gazs/engineering-challenges/pirates/submissions/README.md

-## Open pull requests to add your submitions to this directory.
+## Open pull requests to add your submissions to this directory.